 Code_Aster contains about 3600 tests, each one coming with its documentation and it is an invaluable source of informations both for beginners and experts.

-Actually, more than 3200 tests are passing (the other ones are mainly due to not yet supported features in this version), you can get a detailed report about this in the bitbucket wiki page.
+Actually, more than 3200 tests are passing (the other ones are mainly due to not yet supported features in this version), you can get a detailed report about this in the bitbucket overview page.

 In this post we are showing the validation procedure using a Windows Server on Microsoft Azure cloud.
 Using this service, you can have access to a virtual machine (you will pay based on time and operations such as disk usage and so, the price will vary according to the requested power and resources) inside Microsoft own infrastructure and get a remote screen.